 Have one person carefully walk into the plot to the area determined by the Randomization Protocol, trying not to disturb or step on growing plants.

 When at the correct location, carefully push the plants aside and position the core on bare ground between plants as best you can.
 Then use the soil corer to obtain a soil sample as deep as you can, up to 15 cm into the soil.
-If you hit a big rock at less than 10cm, move a few to the side and try again.
+If you hit a big rock at less than 10cm, move a few cm to the side and try again.

 On the Soil Sampling Data Sheet, record how deep the soil corer went into the soil.